What Is The Most Popular Print Size?

 The only thing you will want to consider is offering sizes that can fit in standard frames.
 If you provide more oversized prints, for example, 36×36 or larger, the customer might have to take them somewhere else to get a frame that will discourage a potential buyer from making a purchase.

-The most popular standard size is 11×14.
+The most popular most popular print size for photography is 11×14.
 If you offer this size, the buyer will be able to find a frame that fits the print in most art stores or online.

 If the customer wants something larger than an 11×14 print and it’s not available in your store, then you might want to consider purchasing frames from somewhere like Ikea or Amazon.
-They have affordable prices on their frames and a large variety and styles to choose from.
+They have affordable prices on their frames and various styles to choose from.

 What Are Standard Art Print Sizes?

-Art print sizes are typically measured by the width of paper with a certain height, such as 11×14 or 12×16.
+Art print sizes are typically measured by paper width with a certain height, such as 11×14 or 12×16.

-Standard sizes are made to fit common frame sizes, making it easier for buyers to purchase a frame and display it in their home.
+Standard sizes are made to fit common frame sizes, making it easier for buyers to purchase a frame and display it in their homes.